Diplomatic career of Muhammad: Letter to the Negus of Axum

 The letter inviting Armah, the Axumite king of Ethiopia/Abyssinia, to Islam had been sent by Amr bin 'Umayyah ad-Damri, although it is not known if the letter had been sent with Ja'far on the migration to Abyssinia or at a later date following the Treaty of Hudaybiyyah.
 According to Hamidullah, the former may be more likely.
 The letter is translated as:

-Having received the letter, the Negus was purported to accept Islam in a reply he wrote to Muhammad.
-According to Islamic tradition, the Muslims in Medina prayed the funeral prayer in absentia for the Negus on his death.
-It is possible that a further letter was sent to the successor of the late Negus.
+Having received the letter, the Negus was purported by some Muslim sources to accept Islam in a reply he wrote to Muhammad.
+According to Islamic tradition, the Muslims in Medina prayed the funeral prayer in absentia for the Negus upon his death.
+However, there is no evidence for these claims with even some Muslim historians questioning them.
+It is possible that another letter was sent to the successor of the late Negus.

+This letter is mentioned in Sahih Muslim.

 Letter to the Muqawqis of Egypt

-There has been conflict amongst scholars about the authenticity of aspects concerning the letter sent by Muhammad to Muqawqis.
+There has been conflict amongst scholars about the authenticity of aspects concerning the letter sent by Muhammad to Al-Muqawqis.
 Some scholars such as Nöldeke consider the currently preserved copy to be a forgery, and Öhrnberg considers the whole narrative concerning the Muqawqis to be "devoid of any historical value".
 Muslim historians, in contrast, generally affirm the historicity of the reports.
 The text of the letter (sent by Hatib bin Abu Balta'ah) according to Islamic tradition is translated as follows:

 The Muqawqis responded by sending gifts to Muhammad, including two female slaves, Maria al-Qibtiyya and Sirin.
 Maria became the concubine of Muhammad, with some sources reporting that she was later freed and married.
 The Muqawqis is reported in Islamic tradition as having presided over the contents of the parchment and storing it in an ivory casket, although he did not convert to Islam.

 Letter to Khosrau II of the Sassanid Kingdom

 The letter to Khosrow II (كِسْرٰى) is translated by Muslim historians as:

 According to Muslim tradition, the letter was sent through Abdullah as-Sahmi who, through the governor of Bahrain, delivered it to the Khosrau.
 Upon reading it Khosrow II reportedly tore up the document, saying, "A pitiful slave among my subjects dares to write his name before mine" and commanded Badhan, his vassal ruler of Yemen, to dispatch two valiant men to identify, seize and bring this man from Hejaz (Muhammad) to him.
 When Abdullah ibn Hudhafah as-Sahmi told Muhammad how Khosrow had torn his letter to pieces, Muhammad is said to have stated, "May God [likewise] tear apart his kingdom," while reacting to the Caesar's behavior saying, "May God preserve his kingdom."

+This letter was mentioned in Sahih Muslim.